elite3312/smart_contract/README.md

 - the **view** keyword is used when a function does not modify the state variables
 - a function that doesn't read or modify the variables of the state is called a **pure** function.

+### contracts

+- remember to add ether into contract balance when deploying

 ### ABI and bytecode